thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 # Software Requirements Specifications (SRS) Document

-### Machine Learning for Splashkit Modules
+### Machine Learning for SplashKit Modules

 ## 1. Introduction

 ### 1.1 Purpose

-The purpose of the Machine Learning module for Splashkit is to add the ability for users to easily build a machine co-op or villain character, so that the player can have real challenges that increase difficulty throughout playing.
+The purpose of the Machine Learning module for SplashKit is to add the ability for users to easily build a machine co-op or villain character, so that the player can have real challenges that increase difficulty throughout playing.
 Specifically, this it to abstract the complexity behind building an AI for games so that the user can focus on the task at hand rather than the AI used for